Strasbourg, France

 Computational modelling of metabolism

-- Learn the principles of constraint-based modelling, including flux balance analysis and model reconstruction
+- Principles of constraint-based modelling, including flux balance analysis and model reconstruction.

-- Learn about the principles of RNAseq for differential gene expression analysis
+- Learn about the principles of transcriptomics and proteomics for differential gene expression analysis.

-- What to consider when designing an RNAseq experiment
+- What to consider when designing an experiment.

-- How to process the RNAseq data to ensure high quality analysis
+- How to process the data to ensure high quality analysis.

 Integrative data analysis